randomusername01/MuseboardCapstone/README.md

 ### Canvas Area
 - **Workspace**: The main whiteboard where you place and edit content.

+### Window Resizing
+- **Drag Edges**: Hover over any edge or corner of the window until the resize cursor appears, then click and drag to change the overall window size.
+- **Maximize/Restore**: Use the system window controls (maximize/restore button) in the title bar to switch between full-screen width or previous dimensions.

 ### Toolbar
 Located at the top of the panel, provides quick access to all creation tools.

 ### Settings Menu
 Click the gear icon to access options like **Open**, **Save**, **Launch on Start**, **Dark Mode**, and **Customize Theme**.

+### Resize Panel Button
+- **Resize Handle**: At the top of the panel, the vertical bar icon lets you adjust the width of the sidebar.
+Click and drag left or right to increase or decrease the panel width.

+### Tutorial Button
+- **Help Icon**: Click the question-mark icon in the toolbar to open the built-in tutorial modal, which walks you through each tool and canvas feature.
+Close it by clicking the Escape key or the X button.

 ## Toolbar Functions